jiangyc2024/NumCSE/CodeExpert/nmcse/readme.md

-# Code Expert x nmcse
+# Code Expert & nmcse

-This directory is meant for development of the nmcse image on Code Expert.
+This directory is meant for development of our custom *nmcse* image on Code Expert.
 The actual *nmcse* repository is hosted by *isg.inf.ethz.ch* [here](https://gitlab.inf.ethz.ch/OU-LECTURERS/containers/cxenv/nmcse).
 Use this for publishing changes.

 ## Basics